kaitlynntnguyen/VBA-challenge/README.md

 # VBA-challenge

+1. First, I created a script that loops through all the stocks for one year and outputs the following information:

+  The ticker symbol

-1. First, I created a loop that ouputs each stock's ticker symbol, the yearly change in stock opening price at the beginning of a given year to the closing price at the end of the year, the percentage change in opening price to closing price, and the total stock volume of the stock.
+  Yearly change from the opening price at the beginning of a given year to the closing price at the      end of that year.

+  The percentage change from the opening price at the beginning of a given year to the closing price     at the end of that year.

-2. I added a summary table that displayed the greatest % increase, the greatest % decrease, and the greatest total volume.
+2. Added functionality to my script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

-3. I ran my script on all worksheets, each year, at once.
+3. I ran my script on every worksheet (every year) at once.